Many of the breweries we could find that represent the Greater Houston Area are listed below. You can also view them in map form here.

 Not currently packaging beer for sale in cans/bottles.
 Can’t fill/sell beer at the brewery.
 No tours of the brewery.
 Can only buy their beer at the restaurants/bars they distribute too.

-Marcus and his wife Kinga want their retail establishment to be family friendly, so the name of their brew house is a take on the nursery rhyme Baa Baa Blacksheep.
+Marcus and his wife Kinga want their small establishment to be family friendly, so the name of their brew house is a take on the nursery rhyme Baa Baa Blacksheep.

 Founded: November 2014